wren-lang/wren/doc/site/values.markdown

 Values are the built-in object types that all other objects are composed of.
 They can be created through *literals*, expressions that evaluate to a value.

-All value types in Wren are immutable.
-That means that once created, they cannot be changed. `3` is always three and `"hi"` is always `"hi"`.

 ## Booleans

 A boolean value represents truth or falsehood.
 There are two boolean literals,